How Freelance Writers Can Adapt and Thrive With ChatGPT

 Try Lex:

-My favorite GPT tool.
-It feels like Google Docs but with A.I. built in.
-I use it to draft headlines, summarize content, rewrite paragraphs, and brainstorm intros.
-There’s a waitlist — but worth it.
+Lex feels like Google Docs but with AI built in.
+You can use it to draft headlines, summarize content, rewrite paragraphs, finish your sentences, and brainstorm intros.
+It’s an easy way to start using AI in a context you’re already used to.

 Experiment with ChatGPT:

-Chase Dimond (on LinkedIn) shares great prompt ideas if you’re stuck.
+Chase Dimond shares great prompt ideas on LinkedIn if you want a prompt to start with.

 Focus on Strategy